exiang/open_hub_wiki/Module-f7.md

 ### Preset value from URL

 ### Prefill value from Selected Information
-F7 support prefill value after the field has selected value
+F7 support bind value (prefill) to the dependent fields once we have selected/keyed in the value.
 ``` javascript
     "101": {
         "tag": "group",